ohmvaghela/Learn/big_data/hadoop/hadoop.md

       2. **Is Node Manager Responsible for Scheduling the Application Master?**
           - No, **the Resource Manager schedules the Application Master** and selects the Node Manager to host it.
 The Node Manager simply launches the Application Master on its node after receiving instructions from the Resource Manager.

+## Managing huge load of small files in hadoop
+1. Combining small files and making zip or tar out of it before storing
+    - Overhead for layer abstraction
+2. Using HAR(Hadoop Archine) : structure made for storing archine
+    - Overhead for layer abstraction (but efficient)
+3. External Metadata store
+    - Using external database storage like HBase